 Coinbase shares plunge by 84% to $55 apiece

 Coinbase shares were worth $343 as recently as mid-November.
-But the cryptocurrency platform has fallen by 84% in twin-step with the wider crypto market to $55 apiece today.
+But the cryptocurrency platform fell by 84% in twin-step with the wider crypto market to $55 apiece yesterday.

 Coinbase share price: Q1 results

 Coinbase’s revenue fell 27% year-over-year to $1.17 billion, far below the $1.48 billion Refinitiv average analyst forecast.
 Overall, it made a net loss of $429.7 million, or $1.98 per share, compared to a net income of $387.7 million, or $3.05 a share in Q1 2021.

 Overall operating expenses increased by nearly 70% in just six months to $1.72 billion and were more than revenue for the first time since the company launched its IPO in April last year.
 Strikingly, general and administrative expenses shot up by 39% to $414 million.

 Coinbase argued its expenses reflect its increased headcount, ‘to strengthen and scale our customer support, legal, compliance, and business support functions.’
 President and COO Emily Choi noted the importance of compliance investment as it helps to ‘solidify our relationship with our customers and regulators.’

 Retail clients are abandoning the company, with retail monthly transactions users falling by 2.2 million to 9.2 million, while retail trading volume fell by 38% to $74 billion.
 And while institutional trading grew by 9% to $235 billion mirroring the wider mainstream acceptance of crypto as a valid investment, total trading volume fell from $547 billion in Q4 2021 to $309 billion.